Griffon26/taserver/README.md

 ## Limitations

-This is very much a work in progress and even basic functionality (such as correct player names or chat) does not work correctly yet.
+This is very much a work in progress and even basic functionality may not work correctly yet.
 This will come over time.